-The death of Freddie Gray in Baltimore police custody has sparked a conflagration in Baltimore.
-The death of Freddie Gray in Baltimore police custody has created yet another wave of protests over yet another cop on black homicide of a black man.
+The death of Freddie Gray in Baltimore police custody has sparked yet another conflagration in Baltimore.
+The death of Freddie Gray has created yet another wave of protests over yet another cop black man homicide.
 Ferguson, Staten Island, North Charleston, Cleveland, Baltimore……the death dirge plays from coast to coast.
 And we continue to search for the reasons why.

 We find ourselves asking once again why there appears to be a disproportionate number of deaths by cop in the black communities across this nation.
 Which in turn leads to the question of why there are a disproportionate number of arrests in the black community as well as convictions in the black community as well as more severe sentencing in the black community as well as the most onerous incarceration punishments in the black community?
 And why does it seem as if the criminal justice system is at war with the black community – the community that it is supposed to protect and serve?